 All parents want their children to have a carefree and happy childhood.
 It is therefore important that parents keep their child healthy.
 Prevention of illnesses or keeping children healthy is the most important.

 How you can keep your child healthy:

-- Ensure that your child has a good and balance diet, so that he or she gets the necessary nutrients and vitamins for a healthy immune systems.
+- Ensure that your child has a good and balanced diet, so that he or she gets the necessary nutrients and vitamins for healthy immune systems.

 - Make sure that your kids have ample outdoor activities, adequate exercise and sleep.
 It is proven scientifically that sufficient sleep is important for a healthy body and mind for a child.
 The amount of sleep requirement differs between children of different age group.

 - Discuss with your paediatricians about important as well as recommended immunisations, based on child’s health as well as family history.

 - Supplements such as fish oil, vitamin C, multivitamins, probiotics as well as antioxidants may be important in certain children.
 These should be discussed with a paediatrician during a well-baby/child check-ups as most children who eat well probably do not need all these supplements.